Program Overview

 Course Selection & College Credits

 Students are placed in math courses that match their developmental skills and take into consideration their previous math instruction.
-Math courses include General Math 7, Pre-Algebra, Algebra 1A, Algebra 1B, Geometry, Algebra 2, Precalculus, Calculus, and Consumer Math.
+Math courses include Math 7, Pre-Algebra, Algebra 1, Algebra 1B, Geometry, Algebra 2, Precalculus, Calculus, and Consumer Math.

 Honors level courses are available for most high school courses.
 Anchor’s junior/senior level biblical studies and English courses have the option of earning college credits including up to 12 English credits, 3 Philosophy credits, and 3 Cultures credits – all from accredited universities.
 Additional fees apply.